myatran-data-analyst/Customer-Shopping-Behavior-Analysis/README.md

    - Remove duplicates and outliers

 4. **SQL Analysis**
-   - Load data into PostgreSQL/MySQL/SQL Server
+   - Load data into MySQL
    - Perform queries for aggregation and summarization
    - Extract key insights for analysis